-Males will put on weight before they breed which they begin to lose through the breeding season.
+Males will put on weight before they breed which they begin to lose during the breeding season.

-Other females in the group are supressed from breeding by the dominant female.
+Other females in the group are suppressed from breeding by the dominant female.
 This means all the available nutrition is given to the dominant female’s young.

 Twins are most common but on occasion triplets and quadruplets have been born.
 Following birth the young are fully furred and the eyes are already open.